JohnStrong/bugle-js/README.md

 ##What is Bugle-js?

-Bugle-js is a publish-subscribe messaging api for javascript which aims to assist javascript developers in building loosely coupled & scalable systems.
+Bugle-js is a publish-subscribe messaging api for javascript which aims to assist developers in building loosely coupled & scalable systems.

 Bugle-js has three primary features: